top of page

 Return on Investment 3

-Tickets for Islanders games start at $25 for end zone seats and progress to $50 for glass seats at center ice.
+Tickets for Islanders games start at $23 for end zone seats and max out at $60 for glass seats at center ice.
+The majority of tickets can be found for $40 or less.
 With the small crowds present at Total Mortgage Arena, it’s possible to spread out and move around a bit.
-Parking costs $10 in the garage adjacent to the arena and the lot a block away.
+Parking costs $18 in the garage adjacent to the arena and the lot a block away.
 There is free on-street parking available for those who wish to search for it.
-Concessions are a bit on the high side but in line with other venues in the New York City area.
+Concessions are a bit on the high side, but in line with other venues in the New York City area.

-Fans wishing to save a few dollars can purchase a family four pack, which consists of four meals, chips, drinks and tickets for between $89-$109.
+Fans wishing to save a few dollars can purchase a family four pack, which consist of four meals, chips, drinks and tickets for between $89-109.

 Extras 1

 Total Mortgage Arena is a very attractive and clean facility.
-Recent renovations have had the effect of making this facility very bright, clean and pleasing to the eye.
 Banners honoring the Sound Tigers division and conference titles hang on the west end of the arena.

 Final Thoughts